Ntsekees/Nahaiwa/grammar/src/morphology/roles/noun-roles.md

 ```
 ┌───────────────┬─────┬─────┐
-│ Topical       │  r  │     │
 │ Pendent       │  ƛ  │     │
 │ Instrumental  │  ƛʼ │ ıʼa │
 │ SP Locative   │  s  │ eı  │
 └───────────────┴─────┴─────┘
 ```

-• The Topical Case marks the topic of the sentence.
-⸨Note: it might become deprecated soon.⸩

 • The Pendent Case introduces a noun phrase without stating any relation between it and the current clause, and binds it to the Pendent pronoun (whose root form is ⟪-ƛá⟫ and whose extensional form is ⟪-ƛ◈-⟫, with ⟪◈⟫ representing an Inner Case vowel).
 This allows the introduced noun phrase (now bound to the pendent pronoun) to be used latter, possibly in a subordinate clause not yet opened.
 This is especially useful for expressing quantification binding a variable that is not used in the same clause as the one in which the quantifier appears, but rather in a more deeply nested clause:
 ```
 ┌───────────────